Version: Unity 6 (6000.0)

 In-Editor Play mode storage location

 - Windows: HKCU\Software\Unity\UnityEditor\ExampleCompanyName\ExampleProductName key.
-Note that Windows 10 uses the application’s PlayerPrefs names.
-For example, Unity adds a DeckBase string and converts it into DeckBase_h3232628825.
-The application ignores the extension.
+Note that Windows uses the key names from the application’s PlayerPrefs as a hashed identifier.
+For example, Unity adds a DeckBase string to the hashed key name (for example h3232628825) to create DeckBase_h3232628825.
+Unity hashes the names because it:

 Static Methods